While the cherry blossom front begins in the south and ends in the north, it’s the other way around for autumn leaves.

 You can get to Arashiyama by bus or train (Saga-Arashiyama Station via JR; Keifuku Arashiyama via Keifuku Railways; or Hankyu Arashiyama via Hankyu Railways).
 The view of the mountainside—with its trees a vivid crimson—from Arashiyama’s famous bridge, Togetsukyo, is extremely popular.
 You can also enjoy Arashiyama’s breathtaking landscape by taking a scenic train, aptly called the Sagano Romantic Train, from Torokko Saga Station (which is very near JR Saga-Arashiyama Station) for ¥620 one way.

-If you happen to be there on November 10th, be sure to check out the Arashiyama Momiji Festival!
+If you happen to be there in mid-November, be sure to check out the Arashiyama Momiji Festival!

 A short walk from the Genko-an-mae bus stop, this temple is famous for its two windows—the round Window of Enlightenment (being circular, it symbolizes harmony) and the square Window of Confusion (which symbolizes suffering)—from which you can see the garden.
 It’s also known for something more chilling: its “blood ceiling,” made of floorboards stained with blood from fallen samurai.